-These obligatory co-financing statements maybe be used to compliment the graphical elements as outlined in part two of the FMO's Communication and Design Manual.
+These obligatory co-financing statements may be used to complement the graphical elements as outlined in part two of the FMO's Communication and Design Manual.

-- (5) The EEA / Norway Grant logo(s) shall be reproduced in full colour as indicated in the Communication and Design Manual (unless the medium used supports monochrome images only). - (6) In the case of restricted or limited printing space (such as small promotional material) the following may substitute the above: - i.
-Financing by the EEA Grants ii.
+- (5) The EEA / Norway Grant logo(s) shall be reproduced in only black or white as indicated in the Communication and Design Manual (unless the medium used supports monochrome images only). - (6) In the case of restricted or limited printing space (such as small promotional material) the following may substitute the above:

+ii.
 Financing by the Norway Grants